ibm-cloud-docs/containers/cs_edge.md

 4. Optional: You can remove a taint from the worker nodes.

-    To remove all taints from all worker nodes in a worker pool:
+    To remove all taints from all worker nodes in a worker pool,
     ```
     ibmcloud ks worker-pool taint rm -c <cluster_name_or_ID> --worker-pool <worker_pool_name_or_ID>
     ```
     {: pre}

-    To remove individual taints from individual worker nodes:
+    To remove individual taints from individual worker nodes,
     ```
     kubectl taint node <node_name> dedicated:NoSchedule- dedicated:NoExecute-
     ```